Back to Blog

 Will ATS systems reject my resume for being AI-generated?

-How do invisible watermarks get into my resume?
+How do invisible characters get into my resume?

 When you copy text from AI tools like ChatGPT, the output may contain hidden Unicode characters — zero-width spaces, zero-width joiners, and similar invisible markers.
 These persist when you paste into Word, Google Docs, or any other editor.
-They're invisible to you but detectable by scanning tools.
+They're invisible to you, and they can quietly break spacing, search-and-replace, or ATS form fields.
+They are not what AI-writing detectors look at, but they're still worth removing for a clean, predictable file.

 Can I use AI for my LinkedIn profile too?